 Why you need a VPN

 A VPN encrypts the connection between your device and the VPN server.
 This prevents your ISP from seeing the contents of your data, including destination data that can usually tell it which websites and other resources you connect to on the internet.

-Your VPN provider also handles DNS translation, which is normally performed and logged by your ISP.
-DNS is basically like a big phone book that translates the easy-to-remember URLs that people use into the numbers computers really use to identify websites and other internet resources.
+Your VPN provider also handles DNS translation, which your ISP normally performs and logs.
+DNS is basically like a big phone book that translates the easy-to-remember URLs people use into the numbers computers use to identify websites and other internet resources.